MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/education/higherEducation/GrantApplicant.md

 ---
-title: GrantApplicant - Common Data Model | Microsoft Docs
+title: GrantApplicant in higherEducation - Common Data Model | Microsoft Docs
 description: This entity is used as an internship application form and to store the list of students who have applied to a particular internship.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Grant Applicant
+# Grant Applicant in higherEducation

 This entity is used as an internship application form and to store the list of students who have applied to a particular internship.